robocorp/example-ie-mode-edge/README.md

-The last two tasks (**2** & **3**) are ignoring the "Protected Mode" setting in order to make your life easier, but this may also create problems when automating a legacy web app, therefore is advised to comment out this option and enable/disable this mode for all your zones. (follow the registry based approach if you don't see the checkbox)
+The last two tasks (**2** & **3**) are ignoring the "Protected Mode" setting in order to make your life easier, but this may also create problems when automating a legacy web app, therefore is advised to comment out this option and enable/disable this mode for **all** your zones. (follow the registry based approach if you don't see the checkbox)

 > Add a `2500` DWORD key with value `3` (disabled) or `0` (enabled) and make sure it's
 > set the same on **all** zones.
 > ![Protected mode](./img/3-protected-mode.png)

+Comment out these options once you either enabled or disabled this mode to **all** your
+zones:
 - Task **2**: `IE_OPTIONS.ignore_protected_mode_settings = True`
 - Task **3**: `...    ignoreProtectedModeSettings    ${True}`